Causes of decline among Southern Resident killer whales

 There are three resident killer whale populations found between Washington state and Alaska.
 These whales are called residents because they spend about half of the year foraging in inland waters, and rely almost exclusively on salmon as prey.
 The southern resident killer whales (SRKW) are the most threatened population.
-They experienced an unexplained 20.4% population decline between 1995-2001, but then showed periodic decline to their current number of 81 individuals.
-However, five individuals (5%) were lost in 2006 and seven (8%) were lost in 2008 (Center for Whale Research, pers. comm.).
+They experienced an unexplained 20.4% population decline between 1995-2001, but then showed periodic decline to their current number of 78 individuals.
 This is an alarming rate of decline for an already small population.

 Three primary hypotheses have been proposed to explain the decline:

 - Decline in the whales’ primary prey, Chinook salmon;